Michael-reni/FiveTasks/README.md

 $ php artisan migrate
 $ php artisan l5-swagger:generate
 ```
 ## Now you can access Swagger documentation.
 Copy Paste it to the browser "http://127.0.0.1:8089/api/documentation".
-You can validate all 3 tasks here.
+You can validate all 5 tasks here.
-## Unfortunately Swagger can't render HTML (the idea was rejected by dev's because of security), so to see results from task 1, copy that link to the browser:
-"http://127.0.0.1:8089/api/task1/2022/September", change last two parts of request query string (a year and a month) to change response result.

 ## To look inside database, you can access pgadmin in the browser "http://localhost:5559" (wait a while after you passed it to the browser, pg admin needs time to load),
 credentials are in .env file, but if you didn't change them, these should be default values:
 ```